wasmCloud/wasmcloud.com/docs/cli/claims.md

 ### `component`

-Generate a signed JWT for an component
+Generate a signed JWT for a component

 #### Usage